What are Marketing Landing Pages?

 Like many small business owners who rely on their online presence to get the word out about their product, small press publishing and self-publishing authors are mostly unaware of what landing pages are.
 So, let’s start by explaining what landing pages are before we dive into why you need them.

 In the broadest sense of the term, landing pages are any page upon which online traffic can “land” upon (arrive at your website) via search engine results.
-In practical terms, landing pages are solitary pages on a site that are optimized to draw in traffic via search engines in order to serve a very particular purpose.
+Landing pages are solitary website pages optimized to draw traffic from search engines to serve a very particular purpose.

 In some instances, a landing page is meant to provide information to visiting traffic.
 Through images, video media, and written content, the landing page informs visitors about a very particular topic.
 Although common for education purposes, there is not much commercial use for such reference landing pages.